-Since GDDI provides an interface that carries data and metadata over an octet stream and optimizes encoding overhead, GDDI Message attributes with the above types shall be adjacently packed on octet boundaries within the octet stream with no alignment gaps per Section 9.3.1.1 of [CORBAINTEROP].
+Since GDDI provides an interface that carries data and metadata over an octet stream and optimizes encoding overhead, GDDI Message attributes with the above types shall be adjacently packed on octet boundaries within the octet stream with no alignment gaps and aligned on boundaries as describedper in Section 9.3.1.1 and Table 9.1 of [CORBAINTEROP].
 This provides a lightweight efficient encoding with no undefined data inside alignment gaps.